(IDES) INTERIOR DESIGN

 IDES 4430 - Interior Design Internship (3)

 Experiential learning to be achieved through an approved work assignment with a design firm, appropriate public or private entity, or a Department of Architecture faculty.
-PREREQUISITE: IDES 3711 and permission of instructor.
+PREREQUISITE: ARCH 4715 or IDES 4715, or permission of instructor.

 IDES 4910 - Interior Design Seminar (1-3)